SamuLumio/object-settings/README.md

         ...

 Automatic storing
 =================

 When a setting's value is read/set, object-settings automatically creates and updates a config file on the disk in the background.
 Any file deletions or unparsable external modifications are also handled.

 By default, the files are saved to a standard config location, depending on the platform (uses [appdirs](https://github.com/ActiveState/appdirs) package for paths).
 You can also set a custom directory for e.g. running in a Docker container.

 Value validation
 ================

 When a new value is set, it automatically gets validated and raises a `ValueError` if it doesn't pass.
-This validation includes more than just datatypes, for example numbers can have min/max limits or a path setting can be set to require an existing path.
+This validation includes more than just datatypes, for example numbers can have min/max limits, or a path setting can be set to require an existing path.

 Listen for changes
 ==================

 If you have some update function that you want to be called when a setting is changed, you can add that function as a listener:

-    setting.add_listener(your_function)
+    some_setting.add_listener(your_function)

 Now the function will be called every time when a new value is set.